-

 Source: Author (based on the global rankings from the following reports: Fraser Institute, 2020; World Economic Forum, 2019; Economist Intelligence Unit, 2020)

-The do called “TRIO ranking” shows that TOP 20 best performing countries concerning average result in economic freedom, competitiveness and liberal democracy are Switzerland, Denmark, New Zealand, Netherlands, United States, Canada, Australia, United Kingdom, Finland, Taiwan, Ireland, Germany, Japan, Sweden, Iceland, Norway, Luxembourg, Austria, Spain and Estonia.
+The so-called “TRIO ranking” shows that the top 20 best-performing countries concerning average results in economic freedom, competitiveness, and liberal democracy are Switzerland, Denmark, New Zealand, the Netherlands, the United States, Canada, Australia, the United Kingdom, Finland, Taiwan, Ireland, Germany, Japan, Sweden, Iceland, Norway, Luxembourg, Austria, Spain, and Estonia.

 Figure 5.
-Integration pattern and societal background behind TOP 20 best-ranked countries
+Integration Pattern and societal background behind the TOP 20 best-ranked countries

 1 | Switzerland | 7 | 1 | 1 | 1 | 1 |